exil0867/DiscordChannelCloner/README.md

 # DiscordChannelCloner
-A script to clone messages from a single or multipe channels into a specified channel using Discord Webhooks.
+A script to clone messages (along with its details) from a single or multipe channels into a specified channel using Discord Webhooks.
 [Cross-server channel cloning is supported]

 # config.json example
 ```json